LinGill21/TextProcessing-pySpark/README.md

 ## About
 I am going to answer the question are old mysteries more plot-focused than a newer mystery novel.
 How I going to go about doing this is to scan the book The Mysterious Affair at Styles into Pyspark, then with pySpark I will clean the data, process the data and finally, I will graph the most commonly used words.
-If the detective name is the most commonly used word then the book is character-driven.
+If the detective name is the most commonly used word then the book is lead detective-driven.
 If some other word is most commonly used then the book is plot-driven.

 ## Data
 For this project, I will use a book from [Project Gutenberg] (https://www.gutenberg.org/).
 The book I will use is The Mysterious Affair at Styles by Agatha Christie.